Sonitotum With Matthew Wayne Selznick

 Ways To Listen

-The best way to listen to Sonitotum With Matthew Wayne Selznick is to subscribe in the podcast app of your choice so you receive new episodes automatically.
-Click any of the logos below… or copy / paste this link into the podcast app of your choice.
+The best way to listen to Sonitotum With Matthew Wayne Selznick is to subscribe in a podcast app so you receive new episodes automatically.
+Copy / paste this link into the “add subscription” or “add show” section of the podcast app of your choice.

 In a rare and special episode of Sonitotum, I look back and forward as I observe the fifteenth anniversary of my first podcast episode.